SynFutures/docs/docs/whitepaper.md

 able to settle their position into margin and withdraw their margin balance from the AMM

-Governance
+Product Road Map
 ==========

-Road Map
+Fixed margin futures (v1) will be launched as the first product and also serves as a proof of concept.
+To fully realized the potential of AMM based derivatives,  we index futures products that have no natural market makers will be launched next, for example, Bitcoin minging difficulty index futures.
+As not all such index futures products have readily available oracles on Ethereum network, we will also work with the ecosystem to build the necessary oracles.

+Cross margin futures (v2) will be launched as the next major upgrade and ready for full adoption by the entire network.
+With cross margin futures, decentralized futures basis trading will be feasible and margin friendly.
+After decentralized futures trading becomes common and widely adopted, these futures AMM becomes oracles for futures prices that can be used by decentralized options, which will be the next focus.
+When enough market data can be oberved from the AMM based oracles, decentralized portfolio margin can be achieve as the ultimate product of this project.

+Timeline
 ========

--   Nov 2020: Testnet and contract audit for v1 fixed margin futures
+-   Dec 2020: Contract audit for v1 fixed margin futures

+-   Jan 2021: Testnet launch of v1 fixed margin futures

--   Dec 2020: Mainnet launch of v1
+-   Feb 2021: Mainnet launch of v1 fixed margin futures and Testnet launch of mining difficulty index futures

+-   Mar 2021: Mainnet launch of mining difficulty index futures

--   Feb 2021: Testnet and contract audit for v2 cross margin futures
+-   Apr 2021: Testnet launch of v2 cross margin futures

--   Mar 2021: Mainnet launch of v2 and governance
+-   May 2021: Mainnet launch of v2 cross margin futures and Governance

 -   Jun 2021: Futures basis trading

 -   Sep 2021: Option trading

 -   Dec 2021: Portfolio margin